Tips for Adjusting to the Time Change for Autism Families

 Unfortunately, you can try all of these tips, and in the end, it could still take days, weeks, or – dare we say – months for children to adjust.
 Many of our kiddos live by their routines and habits, so an alteration could cause some anxiety.
 This will take patience, so give it time to mold.

-Do you need more support in this area or with other behaviors your child experiences (or doesn’t)?
-Our team of Hopebridge Heroes is here to serve as an extension of your family and give you – and your child – the tools needed for them to live more independently.
-Fill out the simple form on our “contact us” page and our team will work to get your child in for a diagnostic assessment for autism or ABA evaluation with as little wait time as possible.
+Do you need more help with changes in routine?
+Our Hopebridge team is here to serve as an extension of your family and give you – and your child – the tools they need to live more independently.
+Fill out the simple form on our “contact us” page and our team will work to get your child in for autism testing or an ABA evaluation with as little wait time as possible.